the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 ## Installation

 There are many approaches to getting started with a React application.
 The first we'll explore is a CDN, short for [content delivery network](https://en.wikipedia.org/wiki/Content_delivery_network).
-Don’t worry too much about CDNs now, because you will not use them in this book, but it makes sense to explain them briefly.
+Don't worry too much about CDNs now, because you will not use them in this book, but it makes sense to explain them briefly.
 Many companies use CDNs to host files publicly for their consumers.
 Some of these files are libraries like React, since the bundled React library is just a *react.js* JavaScript file.

-To get the CDN started in React, find the `<script>` tag in your web page HTML that points to a CDN url.
+To get started with React by using a CDN, find the `<script>` tag in your web page HTML that points to a CDN url.
 You will need two libraries: *react* and *react-dom*.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~